Tarrytown, New York: 19th century

+Before and during the U.S. Civil War, the Underground Railroad ran through Tarrytown.
+Tarrytown's famous Foster Memorial AME Zion Church, founded in 1860 by former slaves and abolitionists, served as a vital Underground Railroad stop.
+Known as the “Freedom Church," it provided food and shelter to escaped slaves en route to Canada or helped them settle in Tarrytown if they wished.
+One of the church's founders was herself an escaped slave, as were many parishioners.

+Company H of the 32nd New York Infantry Regiment that served in the Union Army during the Civil War was composed exclusively of volunteers from the Tarrytown area.
+They fought in the First Battle of Bull Run, the Peninsular Campaign, and the Battles of South Mountain, Antietam, and Chancellorsville; and their letters home were often published in local newspapers.
+Many of them are buried in the Sleepy Hollow Cemetery, where the Civil War Soldiers Monument was erected in 1890 in their honor.
+Its granite base is topped by a 7-foot-6-inch bronze statue of a Union infantry soldier standing at "parade rest"; bronze plaques on the base list some 240 names.

-By the middle of the 19th century, Tarrytown was developing as a trading center on the Albany Post Road and a commercial port on the Hudson River.
+By the middle of the 19th century, Tarrytown was developing as a trading center on the Albany Post Road and a busy commercial port on the Hudson River.
 The Industrial Revolution brought to it a station on the Hudson River Railroad, factories, banks, and waves of new arrivals.
-The first Croton Aqueduct, New York City’s original water supply system, passed through Tarrytown as part of its route to the city.
+The first Croton Aqueduct, New York City's original water supply system, passed through Tarrytown as part of its route to the city.
 It was built primarily by Irish immigrants (as was the Hudson River Railroad), many of whom settled in Tarrytown and the adjacent Beekman Town.
 Tarrytown incorporated as a village in 1870, and Beekman Town followed suit in 1874.
-The latter assumed the name North Tarrytown, drawing on the commercial success of its closest neighbor (it would change its name to "Sleepy Hollow" in 1996).
-Italian, German, and Eastern European immigrants began settling in the Tarrytowns in the late 19th and early 20th centuries to open stores and shops or work in mills, factories, and plants, the largest of which was the North Tarrytown Assembly.
+The latter assumed the name North Tarrytown, drawing on the commercial success of its closest neighbor, (it would change its name to "Sleepy Hollow" in 1996).